Kautenja/UIBankPayoutFlow/README.md

 ```

 Once carthage finishes downloading and building the dependencies open
-[UIStripeCustomPayoutFlow.xcodeproj][] and build the project to ensure the
+[UIBankPayoutFlow.xcodeproj][] and build the project to ensure the
 dependency installation went smoothly

-[UIStripeCustomPayoutFlow.xcodeproj]: ./UIStripeCustomPayoutFlow.xcodeproj
+[UIBankPayoutFlow.xcodeproj]: ./UIBankPayoutFlow.xcodeproj

 ## Deployment